 Yliopisto, a scientific magazine published by the University of Helsinki, is as diverse and contemplative as science itself.
 The prize-winning magazine comes out 10 times a year.

-All four campuses of the University have a dedicated communications and marketing services team responsible for implementing communications and marketing, stakeholder collaboration as well as communications services for the faculties and members of the University community at the campus level.
+All four campuses of the University have a dedicated communications and marketing services team responsible for communications and marketing, stakeholder collaboration as well as communications services for the faculties and members of the University community at the campus level.
+Ira Sirén serves as Head of Development.

 Contact the campus teams: